flutter/website/src/ui/layout/responsive/building-adaptive-apps.md

 Use `Theme.of(context).platform` for theming and design choices, like what kind of switches to show and general Cupertino/Material adaptions.
-It also helps an app work well on mobile web.

-Use `defaultTargetPlatform` if you're implementing platform logic in flutter/widgets, or are otherwise trying to avoid a dependency on Flutter's theming classes—like parts of the Flutter SDK "below" the theme layers.

 With all views referencing the same shared-design system rules, they tend to look better and more consistent.